DionRizo/WebDev/README.md

 # WebDev
-Here i will upload all of my files of practices and work of my Web Development class of the 6th semester of University.
+Here i will upload all of my works in-lecture and the homeworks are also inside of some of this sesions...